grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** The client tells us how many seats we need to reserve, but doesn't tell us where.
 This is why there's only a `seatCount` parameter.
 We are the ones who determine which seats to pick.

-**Benjamin:** So if a couple wants to reserve two steas, they can be in different coaches?
+**Benjamin:** So if a couple wants to reserve two seats, they can be in different coaches?

 **Johnny:** Yes, however, there are some preference rules that we need to code in, like, if we can, a single reservation should have all seats in the same coach.
 I'll fill you in on the rules later as for now we're not going to need them.

 ### Response

-**Benjamin:** Do we return something back to the client?
+**Benjamin:** Do we return something to the client?

-**Johnny:** Yes, we need to return a response, which, guess what, is also a DTO.
+**Johnny:** Yes, we need to return a response, which, no surprise, is also a DTO.
 This response represents the reservation made:

 ```csharp
 public class ReservationDto